Building Inspection Myths

 There are many building inspection myths that people believe which leads them to ignore or miss major defects in their home or commercial property.

-Myth 1: New houses are in good condition and do not need inspections.
+1. New houses are in good condition and don't need inspections

 A commonly held myth is that because your house is new, it will be in perfect condition and does not require an inspection.

 While this may seem logical, it is mistaken.
 New homes can have defects too.

 Unfortunately, new homes are built subject to the builder’s interpretation of quality workmanship and industry standards.
 In addition, the construction company may have cut corners by using poor quality materials or cheaper, less qualified, inexperienced builders.

 Even more experienced builders can do work not up to standard when they are faced with contract deadlines that require them to rush the building process.